elkcityhazard/andrew-mccall-hugo/content/blog/2024/08/importing-content-from-hugo-into-wordpress.md

 When I built the hugo site.
 I utilized Hugo's `data` folder to store JSON files that make up the site content.
 This is really convenient since everything is already in a structured data format.

-The entries are basically a key:value pair that maps a little bit of meta data and most importantly a path to a static folder.
+The entries are a key:value pair that maps a little bit of meta data and most importantly a path to a static folder.

 The first thing I did was just copy the static folder into a new wordpress installation so that wordpress can have access to it.